nantajs/nanta-ui/README.md

 createApp(App).use(Antd).mount('#app')
 ```

-Here is an example in `docs`, and another exmaple [nanta-ui-vue](https://github.com/nantajs/nanta-ui-vue):
+Here is an example in `docs`, and another example [nanta-ui-vue](https://github.com/nantajs/nanta-ui-vue):
 ```shell
 yarn docs
 ```